A Dream Denied: The Criminalization of Homelessness in U.S. Cities

 4. Atlanta, GA

-The Criminalization of Homelessness report comes out every two years.
+The Criminalization of Homelessness report comes out every two years, in January.

 The entire report is available on NCH’s website: (www.nationalhomeless.org).

-Source: National Coalition for the Homeless (NCH) and National Law Center on Homelessness & Poverty (NLCHP), Illegal to be Homeless: The Criminalization of Homelessness in the United States (2002); NCH, Illegal to be Homeless: The Criminalization of Homelessness in the United States (2003); NCH, Illegal to be Homeless: The Criminalization of Homelessness in the United States (2004); NCH and NLCHP, A Dream Denied: The Criminalization of Homelessness in U.S. Cities (2006); NCH and NLCHP, Homes not Handcuffs: The Criminalization of Homelessness in U.S. Cities (2009).
+Source: National Coalition for the Homeless (NCH) and National Law Center on Homelessness & Poverty (NLCHP), Illegal to be Homeless: The Criminalization of Homelessness in the United States (2002); NCH, Illegal to be Homeless: The Criminalization of Homelessness in the United States (2003); NCH, Illegal to be Homeless: The Criminalization of Homelessness in the United States (2004); NCH and NLCHP, A Dream Denied: The Criminalization of Homelessness in U.S. Cities (2006)

-3 U.S. Conference of Mayors, A Status Report on Hunger and Homelessness in America’s Cities: A 25-City Survey (2008).
+U.S. Conference of Mayors, A Status Report on Hunger and Homelessness in America’s Cities: A 24-City Survey 5 (Dec.
+2006).